 What is the difference between legacy RefWorks and ProQuest RefWorks?

 Legacy RefWorks (originally called RefWorks 2.0) is the original RefWorks platform.
 ProQuest RefWorks was introduced in 2016.
-This new version will run alongside the existing version of RefWorks until January 2019.
+This new version will run alongside the existing version of RefWorks indefinitely.
 For more information on this go to the Legacy RefWorks page.

-We recommend choosing “Create account” (which will allow you to choose your own password) rather than “Use login from my institution”.
-The reason for this is that if you create an account, you will be able to continue to use it very easily as alumni.
+We recommend choosing “Create account” (which will allow you to use your University email address and choose your own password) rather than “Use login from my institution” which utilises your Single Sign On credentials.
+The reason for this is that once you leave the University, your Single Sign On will expire and, if you used that method to log in to RefWorks, you will no longer be able to access your account.
+If you create a RefWorks account with your University email address, you will be able to change the email address in the settings to one other than your University email address and continue to access your RefWorks account very easily as alumni.

 Can I continue using RefWorks when I leave the University of Oxford?

 Yes, you will be able to continue using RefWorks once you have left the University.
 You need to ensure you sign in with a personal email address to continue using the service as alumni.
 If you use your single sign on (SSO) to log in to RefWorks, please see the section below on converting your login credentials from your SSO account to email address.